 It truly is amazing what these tiny, seemingly meaningless pieces of metal can accomplish.
 Read on to learn just how often metal spring clips appear in everyday life, and why.

 What’s the similarity between a basketball hoop, a car, the belt you’re wearing and medical equipment?
 (Other than being random words in this blog post)

 Answer: metal spring clips are present in each

 While those are industries we focus on for our specific loyal customers, those aren’t the only places metal spring clips are found.
-Other manufacturers focus on home and healthcare products, sporting goods, construction equipment, camping equipment, fashion and clothing, decor and more.
+Other manufacturers focus on home and healthcare products, sporting goods, construction equipment, camping equipment, fashion and clothing, decor, and more.

 Now, moving on to the “how” part of the original statement above.
 Metal spring clips possess extreme versatility, or the ability to adapt and accomplish tasks in many different situations and environments.

 Part of that stems from the various metals and materials used for spring clips.
-Each of the following materials boast unique chemical makeups that provide significant benefits – benefits that are necessary depending on the application.
+Each of the following stamping materials boasts unique chemical makeups that provide significant benefits – benefits that are necessary depending on the application.
 These include temperature (hot and cold) resistance, corrosion resistance, flexibility, durability, strength, resistance to the elements, and more.

 - Stainless Steel

 Again, different industries and applications require specific types of metals.
 The great thing about these materials is that they can be formed into nearly any shape or size.
 Sheet metal stamping presses, otherwise known as power presses, are a popular choice when it comes to bending, forming, and shaping metals.
 Another emerging choice is the Fourslide machine, which allows users to design and manufacture highly customized pieces that fit very strict requirements.
 These machines, along with other processes, are the reason metal spring clips can be intricate enough to fit into jewelry, yet large and strong enough to hold together automobile parts.